MEI-ASD-2023/project-phase-02-patch/README.md

 **It is important that these constraints are satisfied in your final delivery.**

 - Your distributed system must contain 100+ processes
-- The report must have a maximum of 10 pages, excluding bibliography.
+- The report must have a maximum of 8 pages, including figures and tables, but excluding bibliography.

 ## Evaluation Criteria